scion-backbone/sbas/README.md

 ### SCION-IP Gateway (SIG)

-On a SCIONLab node with a running SCION setup, run the following scripts in order to set up the SIG:
+On a SCIONLab node with a running SCION setup, first set the variable `$SBAS_NODE` to the local node name.
+Then, run the following scripts in order to set up the SIG:

 ```
 cd sig